jasondsouza35/league-discord-bot/README.md

 # league-discord-bot
-League of Legends based Discord bot
+League of Legends based Discord bot built with Python